-For the 2021 financial year, the General Meeting of Shareholders of 28 April 2020, as mentioned at the start of the present Compensation Report, had approved a maximum total amount of the fixed compensation and the long-term variable compensation component (equity compensation plan) for the Corporate Executive Board totalling CHF 13 800 000, based on the Articles of Association applicable on 1 January 2015.
-In line with this, the Board of Directors accordingly set a fixed compensation at the beginning of 2021 (basic salary incl. ancillary costs and occupational provisions) of CHF 8 383 044 in total for the members of the Corporate Executive Board.
-It also granted future subscription rights worth CHF 4 196 403, as long-term variable compensation under the 2021 RSU plan, to the members of the Corporate Executive Board, on 1 March 2021, for the extraordinarily good performance in 2020, when Swiss Life again increased its operational effectiveness and achieved profitable growth.
-The subscription rights allocated under the 2021 RSU plan entitle the holder to receive Swiss Life Holding shares following a three-year vesting period, provided the requirements are satisfied at that point.
-The approved budget for the 2021 financial year was applied to the sum of CHF 12 579 447, in view of the excellent business development.
+For the 2022 financial year, the General Meeting of Shareholders of 23 April 2021, as mentioned at the start of the present Compensation Report, had approved a maximum total amount of the fixed compensation and the long-term variable compensation component (equity compensation plan) for the Corporate Executive Board totalling CHF 13 800 000, based on the Articles of Association applicable on 1 January 2015.
+In line with this, the Board of Directors accordingly set a fixed compensation at the beginning of 2022 (basic salary incl. ancillary costs and occupational provisions) of CHF 8 304 690 in total for the Members of the Corporate Executive Board.
+It also granted future subscription rights worth CHF 4 331 800, as long-term variable compensation under the 2022 RSU plan, to the Members of the Corporate Executive Board, on 1 March 2022, for the extraordinarily good performance in 2021, when Swiss Life again increased its operational effectiveness and achieved profitable growth.
+The subscription rights allocated under the 2022 RSU plan entitle the holder to receive Swiss Life Holding shares following a three-year vesting period, provided the requirements are satisfied at that point.
+The approved budget for the 2022 financial year was applied to the sum of CHF 12 636 490, in view of the excellent business development.

-At the General Meeting of Shareholders of 22 April 2022, the Board of Directors will again submit for approval the maximum amount of the fixed compensation and long-term variable compensation component (equity compensation plan) for the Corporate Executive Board for the 2023 financial year.
+At the General Meeting of Shareholders of 28 April 2023, the Board of Directors will again submit for approval the maximum amount of the fixed compensation and long-term variable compensation component (equity compensation plan) for the Corporate Executive Board for the 2024 financial year.

-The compensation for members of the Corporate Executive Board for the 2021 financial year is reported in detail in the 2021 compensation table below.
-Patrick Frost, Chairman of the Corporate Executive Board (Group CEO) since 1 July 2014, received the highest compensation of the members of the Corporate Executive Board in the 2021 financial year; accordingly his compensation is disclosed individually.
+The compensation for Members of the Corporate Executive Board for the 2022 financial year is reported in detail in the 2022 compensation table below.
+Patrick Frost, Chairman of the Corporate Executive Board (Group CEO) since 1 July 2014, received the highest compensation of the Members of the Corporate Executive Board in the 2022 financial year; accordingly his compensation is disclosed individually.

-In addition to Group CEO Patrick Frost, seven persons were members of the Corporate Executive Board during the 2021 reporting period, as reported in the compensation table below.
+In addition to Group CEO Patrick Frost, six persons were Members of the Corporate Executive Board during the 2022 reporting period, as reported in the compensation table below.

-The short-term variable compensation component for the Corporate Executive Board of a total CHF 4 400 000 (cash bonus of CHF 3 780 000 and deferred compensation in cash of CHF 620 000), which was determined by the Board of Directors at the beginning of 2022 for the 2021 financial year and will be proposed to the General Meeting of Shareholders on 22 April 2022 for approval, is disclosed in the following compensation table on an accrual basis as compensation for the 2021 financial year (accrual method).
-The members of the Corporate Executive Board did not receive any compensation in shares for the 2021 financial year; they are participating in the current equity compensation plan that provides for the allocation of so-called Restricted Share Units (RSUs).
+The short-term variable compensation component for the Corporate Executive Board of a total of CHF 4 391 000 (cash bonus of CHF 3 636 000 and deferred compensation in cash of CHF 755 000), which was determined by the Board of Directors at the beginning of 2023 for the 2022 financial year and will be submitted to the General Meeting of Shareholders on 28 April 2023 for approval, is disclosed in the following compensation table on an accrual basis as compensation for the 2022 financial year (accrual method).

+The Members of the Corporate Executive Board did not receive any compensation in shares for the 2022 financial year; they are participating in the current equity compensation plan that provides for the allocation of Restricted Share Units (RSUs).

-The long-term variable compensation component in the form of the equity compensation plan (RSU plan 2022) is also reported in the compensation table for the 2021 financial year, which serves as the basis for the amount of the allocation and the corresponding number of allocated RSUs (accrual method).
+The long-term variable compensation component in the form of the equity compensation plan (2023 RSU plan) is also reported in the compensation table for the 2022 financial year, which serves as the basis for the amount of the allocation and the corresponding number of allocated RSUs (accrual method).